GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 defacing your site; or replace your product pictures with ads for a different site or product.

-Even if the attacker doesn't alter the content of your site, an attacker can track users using mixed content requests.
+Even if the attacker doesn't alter the content of your site, an attacker can track users via mixed content requests.
 The attacker can tell which pages a user visits and which products they view based on images or other resources that the browser loads.

 The following Glitch demo contains examples of passive mixed content.